Getting Started with 3D Printing

 I Am Looking for Durable and Strong 3D Prints

-If you need your part to be strong, then we have lots of options for you to choose from.
-Generally - strong can be a bit difficult to define, since we can have strength in stiffness, impact resistance, heat resistance, and so much more.
+If you need your part to be strong, we have many options for you to choose from.
+Generally, "strong" can be difficult to define, as strength can refer to stiffness, impact resistance, heat resistance, and many other properties.

-We would highly suggest checking out our Filament Guide and our Materials app to home in on the fine details, but in general here are some suggestions:
+We highly recommend checking out our Filament Guide and our Materials app to focus on the specific details you need.
+However, here are some general suggestions:

-If heat resistance is not important to you - then we can suggest PLA Pro or PolyMax PLA.
-Both are quite strong, with PLA Pro being more rigid than PolyMax PLA, and PolyMax PLA being the most impact resistant material we sell.
+If heat resistance is not important to you, we suggest PLA Pro or PolyMax PLA.
+Both are quite strong, with PLA Pro being more rigid than PolyMax PLA.
+PolyMax PLA is currently the most impact-resistant material we sell.

-ASA and ABS will require an enclosure to print with and anything in our Fiberon Engineering product family will need a hardened nozzle to print with.
+Please note that ASA and ABS require an enclosure to print with, and anything in our Fiberon Engineering product family will need a hardened nozzle for printing.

 What Materials Work on My Printer?